j3-signalroom/iac-snowflake-service_user-rsa_key_pairs_rotation-tf_module/README.md

     `aws_region`|The AWS Region the Terraform configuration uses.
     `aws_account_id`|The AWS Account ID the Terraform configuration uses.
     `snowflake_account`|The Snowflake Account identifer issued to your organization.
-    `snowflake_user`|The Snowflake User who is to be assigned the RSA key pairs for its authentication.
+    `service_account_user`|The Snowflake service account user who is to be assigned the RSA key pairs for its authentication.
     `day_count`|How many day(s) should the RSA key pairs be rotated for.

     > This module does not output variables through the `outputs.tf` file.
 Instead, all sensitive data is securely stored directly in AWS Secrets Manager to ensure robust security and prevent exposure.